effective-qdd/Shaper/README.md

 # Shaper
 This is a framework of image processing.
-It supports multi core processing.
+It supports multi core image processing.
 Currently it works on windows only.
 You can load the shaper dynamically.
+It also support python.
+You can call the functions of shaper by the python warp.

 ### Features
 * Buffer - Automatically manage memory and identify with ID